Leatherback sea turtle: Conservation

 Leatherback turtles have few natural predators once they mature; they are most vulnerable to predation in their early life stages.
 Birds, small mammals, and other opportunists dig up the nests of turtles and consume eggs.
 Shorebirds and crustaceans prey on the hatchlings scrambling for the sea.
 Once they enter the water, they become prey to predatory fish and cephalopods.

-Leatherbacks have slightly fewer human-related threats than other sea turtle species.
+Leatherbacks have slightly fewer human-related threats than other sea turtle species, however, turtle-fishery interactions may play a larger role than previously recognized.
 Their flesh contains too much oil and fat to be considered palatable, reducing the demand.
 However, human activity still endangers leatherback turtles in direct and indirect ways.
 Directly, a few are caught for their meat by subsistence fisheries.
 Nests are raided by humans in places such as Southeast Asia.
 In the state of Florida, there have been 603 leatherback strandings between 1980 and 2014.
 Almost one-quarter (23.5%) of leatherback strandings are due to vessel-strike injuries, which is the highest cause of strandings.

 Light pollution is a serious threat to sea turtle hatchlings which have a strong attraction to light.
 Human-generated light from streetlights and buildings causes hatchlings to become disoriented, crawling toward the light and away from the beach.
 Hatchlings are attracted to light because the lightest area on a natural beach is the horizon over the ocean, the darkest area is the dunes or forest.
 On Florida's Atlantic coast, some beaches with high turtle nesting density have lost thousands of hatchlings due to artificial light.